Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 allow your runtime to dispatch transactions and queries, and tell it which serialization scheme to use.
 We recommend borsh, since it's both fast and safe for hashing.

 ### Implementing Hooks for the Runtime:

 The next step is to implement `Hooks` for `MyRuntime`.
-Hooks are abstractions that allows for the injection of custom logic into the transaction processing pipeline.
+Hooks are abstractions that allow for the injection of custom logic into the transaction processing pipeline.

 There are two kind of hooks:

 `TxHooks`, which has the following methods:

 1. `pre_dispatch_tx_hook`: Invoked immediately before each transaction is processed.
 This is a good time to apply stateful transaction verification, like checking the nonce.
 2. `post_dispatch_tx_hook`: Invoked immediately after each transaction is executed.
 This is a good place to perform any post-execution operations, like incrementing the nonce.

 `ApplyBlobHooks`, which has the following methods:

 1. `begin_blob_hook `Invoked at the beginning of the `apply_blob` function, before the blob is deserialized into a group of transactions.
 This is a good time to ensure that the sequencer is properly bonded.
 2. `end_blob_hook` invoked at the end of the `apply_blob` function.
 This is a good place to reward sequencers.

 To use the `AppTemplate`, the runtime needs to provide implementation of these hooks which specifies what needs to happen at each of these four stages.

 In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `sequencer-registry`.

 The `sov-accounts` module implements `TxHooks` because it needs to check and increment the sender nonce for every transaction.
 The `sequencer-registry` implements `ApplyBlobHooks` since it is responsible for managing the sequencer bond.